Kong/docs.konghq.com/app/contributing/markdown-rules.md

 : Disables the version selector dropdown.
 Set this on pages that shouldn't be versioned.
 :
-: Do not use if the page is part of `/contributing/` or `/konnect/`, as both of those doc sets are unversioned by default.
+: Do not use if the page is part of `/contributing/` or `/konnect/`, as both of those doc sets are not versioned by default.

 `beta: true` or `alpha: true`
 : Labels the page as beta or alpha; adds a banner to the top of the page.
 Can use `stability_message` to